This post is also available in: Spanish

 Is Lent about fasting or feasting?
 Maybe the two are related, says this commentary on the story of the barren fig tree from the gospel of Luke chapter 13.
 Prayer.
 Fasting.
 Almsgiving.
-Three inter-related fertilizers for Roman Catholics and all Christians which help barren fig trees bear fruit.
+Three inter-related fertilizers which help barren fig trees bear fruit.

 Some think Lent is a time for fasting.
 I see it as a time of feasting.

 I come to this conclusion based on the story of the fig tree in Luke 13.
 Three years without bearing fruit.
 What could be the problem?
 The owner figures that it is simply a dud and wants to cut it down.
 The vinedresser, a little more in touch with nature, comes to a different conclusion.
 Maybe all that is needed to turn things around is a bit of fertilizer.

 As we look at Christians in America, we have to be honest.
 A full 82% of us say we are Christians.
 So where’s the fruit?
 We’re certainly feeding ourselves often enough, with about 67% of us overweight.
 Obviously what we’re consuming is not quite the right nourishment to produce the desired results.

 Lenten Fasting – A Change of Diet

 So Lent is a time to examine our diet and make some changes.
 First, let’s cut the junk food from the diet so we are not so bloated.
 It could be the chips, fries, burgers, and cokes that drain our pocketbooks and make us lethargic.
 Or it could be too many hours of radio, TV, and the web which fill our heads with so much noise that we can’t sit still, quiet down and listen to God.
 Let’s turn it all off for a while.